conoverm/webpack-starter/Readme.md

 $ npx webpack
 ```

 Look in dist for `main.js`.
-Check at the size of our application.
+Check the size of our application.

 It's so large because we've imported the entire lodash library in `index.js`.
 We're only using `_.join`.